Relintai/broken_seals/README.md

 - Loot.
 - Equipment support including weapons, clothes, and also other attachments.
 Although starter gear support is not yet finished.
 - Support for changing clothes via texture merging.
 - Support for changing parts of models via clothes.
-Also support for alternative bodyparts (like hair styles etc).
-This is not yet used, might need to change a bit.
+Also support for alternative bodyparts.
 - Character models are using merged meshes and textures, with generated LOD.
 (This is also multi threaded, with fallback when no threads are available.)
 This system is using MeshDataResources.
 - Generic attach point support for the character skeletons.
 (Spell cast particle effects, spell effects, also the same system can be used for weapons.)
 - Interaction support.